tchajed/botc-tools/FEATURES.md

 The most important feature is that the app works offline.
 This should work automatically after first load in any browser.
 You can also "install" the website as if it were a native mobile app: on iOS or iPadOS, open it in Safari, click on the share icon, and select "Add to Home Screen".
+On Android in Chrome you can click the "three dots" menu and click on "Add to Home Screen".
 Opening the site from here will look and feel like any other app - it won't have any browser UI and will work offline.
+Note that this is the same website and will have identical functionality.

 ## Roles sheet